 4. Try to seek expert advice from more experienced colleagues or a team who has experience in this business field.
 They will be able to give advice relying on their experience.

-Ways to build your LMS project
+Ways to create LMS from scratch.

 To build an LMS platform that will be valuable, you should first select the way you will build it.
 We can divide learning management systems into two different types: ready-made LMS and a custom LMS from scratch.

 A ready-made LMS already exists as a product.
 It has a basic set of features and is designed to fit many different companies and organizations.
 Such kind of platforms have the following advantages: